emanzindani/TuneCast/journals/eman_zindani.md

 worked on creating weather dropdown and got spotify playlist on the mainpage

 ### 04/17/23
-worked on creating unit tests
+worked on creating unit tests!!

 ### 04/18/23
 implemented weather API on main page